DatanoiseTV/myrmt/README.md

 -+        +---------+        ---+        +--------+
 ```

-The number N, which can be quite large, is decomposed into [32 bit RMT items](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/rmt.html#transmit-data) forming a list that is loaded in RMT's internal RAM.
+The number `N`, which can be quite large, is decomposed into [32 bit RMT items](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/rmt.html#transmit-data) forming a list that is loaded in RMT's internal RAM.
 When the RMT hardware reaches the end-of-list item, it loops again.
-According to ESP32 Technical manual, looping introduces a small 1/Fclk delay (jitter):
+According to ESP32 Technical manual, looping introduces a small `1/Fclk` delay (jitter):

->Note: When enabling the continuous transmission mode by setting
+>*Note*: When enabling the continuous transmission mode by setting
 >RMT_REG_TX_CONTI_MODE, the transmitter will transmit the data on the channel
 >continuously, that is, from the first byte to the last one, then from the first to the last again, and
 >so on.
 In this mode, there will be an idle level lasting one clk_div cycle between N and N+1
 >transmissions.

-The frequency generator tries to repeat the items `NRep` times before looping so that it minimizes jitter.
+The frequency generator software tries to repeat the items `NRep` times before looping so that it minimizes jitter.
 Depending on the Available RMT RAM this is not always possible.
 The available RMT internal RAM is divided into 8 64-item blocks and can be flexibily assigned to RMT channels.
 Very low frequency generators such as 0.01 Hz can take up the whole RMT memory.
 The `params` utility shows us some examples.

 ```bash